Cave 2 (Full cave)

 - Safety and decompression stops as appropriate or necessary (if trained as Decompression Diver or equivalent)

-Satisfactorily complete the Cave Diver course written examination with a 80% passing grade, followed by 100% remediation by the Instructor
+Satisfactorily complete the Cave 2 diver online course exam with a 80% passing grade, followed by 100% remediation by the Instructor

 Perform all land drills and cave dive requirements efficiently